-Several years ago one of my girlfriends brought me back a jar of jerk marinade from her honey moon trip to Jamaica.
-It was hot, spicy and all things good.
-The sauce didn’t last long and oddly enough we haven’t taken the time to make our own jerk seasoning sauce….until yesterday.
+Several years ago one of my girlfriends brought me back a jar of jerk marinade from her honeymoon trip to Jamaica.
+We tried it on chicken and noted it was hot, spicy and quite pleasing on the palate.
+The sauce didn’t last long and this is the inspiration for creating our own jerk marinade recipe.

 - 1 bunch green onions trimmed and chopped